qbcsm/qbcsm.github.io/content/authors/sara/_index.md

 ---
 # Display name
-title: Cristina Maciá-Castelló
+title: Sara Altaieb Ahmed Saad

 # Full Name (for SEO)
-first_name: Cristina
+first_name: Sara
-last_name: Maciá-Castelló
+last_name: Altaieb Ahmed Saad

 # Username (this should match the folder name)
 authors:
-  - cristina
+  - sara

 # Is this the primary user of the site?
 superuser: false